 Writing is one of Kameron’s favorite activities, both professionally and recreationally.
-He’s crafted a diverse portfolio spanning many styles from striking op-eds to press releases to long-form reports.
-His writing has been featured on international platforms including The Huffington Post, Affinity Magazine, and The New York Times, and in smaller local publications such as The Oberlin Review and The Grape, Oberlin’s alternative student newspaper (where he served as the publication’s sole staff writer).
+He’s crafted a diverse portfolio spanning many styles, from heavy op-eds to press releases to long-form reports.
+His writing has been featured on international platforms including The Huffington Post, Affinity Magazine, and The New York Times, and in smaller collegiate publications such as The Oberlin Review and The Grape.
+He served as a columnist on both.